Focus and Scope

 The journal’s publisher, Ubiquity Press, focuses on making content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.

-Architectural Histories is also included in the Avery Index to Architectural Periodicals and the European Reference Index for Humanities and Social Sciences (ERIH PLUS).
+- European Reference Index for Humanities and Social Sciences (ERIH PLUS)

 To ensure permanency of all publications, this journal also utilises CLOCKSS, and LOCKSS archiving systems to create permanent archives for the purposes of preservation and restoration.